thuyydt/URL-Shorten/README.md

-# URL Shortener Chrome Extension
+# URL Shorten Chrome Extension

 A Chrome extension that allows you to quickly shorten URLs using is.gd or v.gd services directly from your browser.